Chanty

 In a professional context, consider a scenario where a project manager communicates with their team members to discuss the objectives and scope of a new project.

 Berlo’s model puts emphasis on the importance of clear encoding and decoding to ensure accurate message transmission.
 It highlights the significance of feedback, allowing the project manager to assess whether the team members have grasped the project’s objectives and address any potential misunderstandings.
-By considering the communication channel and minimizing noise, the project manager can enhance communication effectiveness and foster a collaborative work environment.
+By paying attention to the communication channel and reducing any potential for confusion, the project manager can enhance communication effectiveness and foster a collaborative work environment.

 3. Lasswell’s communication model